Art Department - Spring 2026 - Digital Art - Ronaldo Kiel

 File Format: QuickTime

 All other default settings are fine.
-Your assignment is to upload one Turn Table Animation.
-Use the instructions on the Black Board assignments page.
-Students’ work will be published from the Blackboard web site of the class on to the Yuja streaming platform.
+Your assignment is to upload one turntable animation.
+Use the instructions on the Bright Space assignments page.
+Students’ work will be published from the Bright Space web site of the class on to the Yuja streaming platform.

-The longest and more complex part of your course starts here.
-You will model a low-res poly of your asset in Maya, create UVs and assign vertex color (for Adobe Substance Painter).
+The most extensive and intricate segment of your course begins here.
+You’ll model a low-density polygonal mesh of your asset in Maya, create UVs, and assign Vertex Color (for Adobe Substance Painter).

-You will build a mesh using polygons with four sides and placing edge loops strategically to facilitate texture mapping, sub-division and deformation (if the asset will be used in animation).
+You’ll construct a mesh using polygons with four sides and strategically place edge loops to facilitate texture mapping, subdivision, and deformation if the asset will be used in animation.

-For example: If you sculpted a creature in Mud Box.
-Your model will have a very dense mesh tessellated in triangles and no usable UV map.
+The file from Project 2, your sculpted asset from Mud Box, is a very dense mesh tessellated in triangles and not usable UV map.

-You can also export the Mud Box sculpt as a FBX file.
-Don't forget to "Set" your Maya Project and from now on make sure you use the file directory that Maya created.
+You can also export the Mud Box sculpt as a FBX file and bring it into a new Maya project.
+Remember to “Set” your Maya Project 3, and from now on, always use the file directory that Maya created.

-Retopology is the process of simplifying the topology of a mesh to make it cleaner and easier to work with.
-By creating edge loops that follow the general shapes of your sculpt, you will make the texturing more precise and deformations, in case of animation, possible.
+Re-topology is the process of simplifying the topology of a mesh to make it cleaner and easier to work with.
+By creating edge loops that follow with the general shapes of your sculpt, you will make the texturing more precise and deformations, in case of animation, possible.

-Also in Maya, you should address all other modeling details.
-If you are working with a head: eyes, teeth, tongue and any clothing if necessary.
+You should address all other modeling details in this phase of Project 3.
+If you are working with a head: The eyes, teeth, tongue and any other clothing necessary.

 The next step is the UV layout.
 The UV layout should include all the model parts.
 You can use several UV tiles but the workflow will be more complex.